-The Man Booker Prize is one of the most influential annual English-language international literary fiction honors.
-Congratulations to these eight books published by Penguin Random House for making the longlist!
-The longlist includes 13 total titles published in the UK between October 1, 2016 and September 30, 2017.
-Learn more about our eight books in the running:
+The Man Booker Prize is one of the most influential annual international literary fiction honors, open to writers of any nationality, writing in English.
+Congratulations to these six books published by Penguin Random House for making the longlist!
+The longlist includes 13 total titles published in the UK and Ireland between October 1, 2017 and September 30, 2018.
+Learn more about our six books in the running:

 Penguin Random House author Michael Ondaatje has won the Golden Man Booker Prize for his classic novel THE ENGLISH PATIENT.
 This one-time prize was awarded for the best work of fiction from the last five decades of The Man Booker Prize, one of the world’s most prestigious annual fiction awards, as chosen by five judges, and then voted on by the public.
 Upon receiving the news, Mr. Ondaatje said, “I am honored as well as very surprised to receive this award for THE ENGLISH PATIENT, as I was to be in the company of the other remarkable nominees.
 It feels the book was written so long ago!
 I would like to thank all who have supported me and been involved in my work over the years.”
 Ondaatje, published by Alfred A. Knopf, Vintage and Everyman’s Library in the U.S., and McClelland & Stewart in Canada, has written several award-winning novels, as well as a memoir, a nonfiction book on film, and several books of poetry.
 His latest novel, WARLIGHT, was published earlier this year by Alfred A. Knopf in the U.S. and McClelland & Stewart in Canada.
 Born in Sri Lanka, Ondaatje currently lives in Toronto.
 Read his works here.